Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/faqs.md

 No. Apple devices are very tightly locked down, making it very difficult to create or install any mods of this nature.

+- How do I uninstall Hachimi?

+The installer has an uninstall option.
+If you no longer have it, you can download the latest one and use that.

 - Will I get banned for using Hachimi?
 Have there been bans?

 Hachimi and similar tools violate TOS.
 You always carry the risk.